wp-plugins/wp-deferred-javascripts/readme.txt

 It is compatible with all WordPress javascript functions (localize_script, js in header, in footer ...) and works with all well coded plugins.

 If a plugin or a theme is not poperly enqueuing scripts, your site may not work.
-Check this page : http://codex.wordpress.org/Function_Reference/wp_enqueue_script
+Check this page : [Function Reference/wp_enqueue_script on WordPress Codex](http://codex.wordpress.org/Function_Reference/wp_enqueue_script)

+LABjs (Loading And Blocking JavaScript) is an open-source (MIT license) project supported by [Getify Solutions](http://getify.com/).

 == Installation ==